Skip to main content

 Add a new column

-Click + Add Column as before.
-Libra runs the new column across every existing document; the rest of the Discovery stays unchanged.Adding a new column to a finished Discovery
+Click Add Column as before.
+Libra restarts the Discovery to fill the new column across every existing row; answers already extracted for the other columns are kept.Adding a new column to a finished Discovery

 2